CQElab/CQElab/content/_index.md

       title: ""
       subtitle: ''
       text: |-
-        We are an upcoming research lab at the University of Washington!
-Our goal is to advance **Quantum Science and Engineering** through both experimental and theoretical exploration of solid-state platforms, including **Superconducting quantum circuits**, **atomic-scale defect centers**, and **nanophononics**.
+        We are an upcoming research lab at the University of Washington, dedicated to advancing **Quantum Science and Engineering**.
+We leverage both experimental and theoretical tools to explore solid-state platforms, including **superconducting qubits**, **atomic-scale defects**, and **nanophononics**.

         Our research is interdisciplinary, bringing together expertise from quantum information, materials science, applied physics, microwave engineering, and nanofabrication.
 Through a co-design process, we aim to 1) develop a profound understanding of quantum device physics and the associated materials challenges, and 2) innovate the next-generation of solid-state quantum devices for quantum computation, quantum sensing, and quantum communication.
 Check out our [research](projects/) page for more information.

-        Are you passionate about experimental quantum science and engineering?
+        Are you passionate about experimental quantum science & engineering?
 Do you want to turn your novel ideas into real working devices?
 Our group welcomes bright, curious, and motivated students and postdocs from diverse backgrounds!
-Please check our [open positions](opportunities/) page and contact [Prof. Chen](mailto:chenmo@caltech.edu) for more information.
+Check our [open positions](opportunities/) page and contact [Prof. Chen](mailto:chenmo@caltech.edu) for more information.
     design:
       spacing:
         padding: [0, 0, 0, 0]